simoncblyth/opticks/notes/issues/okjob_GPU_memory_leak.rst

   this has plenty of both gensteps and hits

-* "TEST=large_scan cxs_min.sh" torch running does not leak, this has millions of hits but only one small genstep suggesting hit handling is OK
+* "TEST=large_scan cxs_min.sh" torch running does not leak, this has millions of hits but only one small genstep suggesting hit handling is OK : so genstep handling is under suspicion